Astroxia/AstralixiOS/GOALS.md

 - Make a thing to be able to access PSRAM

-- add the GUI to Astralixi OS, and make all the graphics get loaded to PSRAM
+- add the TUI to Astralixi OS, and make all the graphics get loaded to PSRAM

 - release the first actual version of Astralixi OS